CARe-maps/CARe_experiments/README.md

 ## Obtaining Map

 ### Preprocessing
 We preprocess the data to put everything in the correct position for OpenMask3d.
-First, put the MatterPort3D dataset under `./datset/`
+First, put the MatterPort3D dataset under `./datset/` The dataset can be downloaded [here](https://huggingface.co/Po-Chen/CARe-maps/resolve/main/data/dataset.zip).

 The resulting dataset structure should be
 ```